The Journal of Economic History

 James Bessen, More Machines, Better Machines…or Better Workers?, p.
 44

-Carolyn M. Moehling, Melissa A. Thomasson, The Political Economy of Saving Mothers and Babies: The Politics of State Participation in the Sheppard-Towner Program, p.
+Carolyn M. Moehling, Melissa A. Thomasson, The Political Economy of Saving Mothers and Babies: The Politics of State Participation in the Sheppard-towner Program, p.
 75

 Marianne Ward, John Devereux, The Road Not Taken: Pre-Revolutionary Cuban Living Standards in Comparative Perspective, p.
 104